codecookride/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+a method is a function inside an object.

 3. What is closure?

+closure is a complet set of a function and it variables all conecting correctly

 4. Describe the four rules of the 'this' keyword.

+default=window implicit= oblect before dot binding explicit=using methods new=creates new object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it replaces the .call to actually bring everything over from parent

 ## Project Set up